caitlin-dc/cdeshazocouchot/README.md

       However I am also interested in data and machine learning languages like SQL and Python in the near future.

 - 🌱 I’m currently learning Java fundamentals at the University and HTML/CSS basics.
-      I'll be sharing some of my homework assignments and projects that I've worked on omitting some essential parts that other students may try to use for their own homework (that being said, my assignments aren't perfect examples just yet :D).
+      I have my assignments in private repositories so as not to give other students potential answers.
+      (Available upon request for recruiters who want to see my work). :D

 - 💞️ I’m looking to collaborate on websites, game projects, or apps with mutuals that I know in real life.